flightlessmango/MangoHud/README.md

 # Installation

-If you do not wish to compile anything, simply download the file under Releases, extract it, and run `./mangohud-setup.sh` from within the extracted folder.
+If you do not wish to compile anything, simply download the file under Releases, extract it, and run `./mangohud-setup.sh install` from within the extracted folder.

 If you wish to compile MangoHud to keep up to date with any changes - first clone this repository and cd into it: